| Church Services

 All Saints Church Hall

 All Saints is fortunate to have a Church Hall sited in the town adjacent to the Cooperative Car Park.
 It is a great venue used by a variety of groups.
-For further information and bookings please contact Ann Pantrey – email@example.com or 01837 55830
+Please contact Lynda Wesson firstname.lastname@example.org or 01837 338005 for further information or to make a booking.

 Although the church is on the edge of the town we seek to be at the heart of the community and to serve it in the best way we can.
 We are a growing church, with a good range of ages and backgrounds.
 We have an active social programme and are trying to expand the range of our activities.
 On the first Sunday of the month, we have a family service in the morning at 11.00.
 This is designed to be a shorter service and although primarily is for the younger ages, there is something for everyone.
-In the evening of the first Sunday, there is Holy Communion at 6.30pm.
 Our Sunday School, or “Jam” meets on other Sundays during the 11:00 service.
 We try to offer a range of worship to suit all tastes from informal to formal, from modern to traditional.
 All Saints, apart from being a lovely place to spend a quiet, reflective time, also has the distinction of having it’s own resident Church Mouse together with a dedication to someone with “a deep love of God’s animal world” who was “killed whilst out hunting.

 We have available to buy at a cost of £4, a fully illustrated guide book detailing the history of All Saints Church and St James’ Chapel; written by Alan Endacott, a local historian and stained glass expert.
 Copies are available in All Saints Church and St James Chapel; alternatively copies can be obtained from the Museum of Dartmoor Life, Okehampton.

-The link to the Diocesan Safeguarding Team’s contact details is – exeter.anglican.org/resources/safeguarding/safeguarding-team The Diocesan Safeguarding Officer is Charles Pitman 01392 345909 .
+The link to the Diocesan Safeguarding Team’s contact details is – exeter.anglican.org/resources/safeguarding/safeguarding-team The Diocesan Safeguarding Officer is Charles Pitman 01392 345909.
+You can also contact Incumbent Revd Stephen Cook on 01837659297.

 All Saints Parish Church